simocv00/Push_Swap/README.md

 1. Clone the repository containing the visualizer tool.
 2. Run the tool and provide the output of **push_swap** as input.

-*Include additional usage instructions for your specific visualizer tool if needed.*

 ---

 ## Checker